Boundary null-controllability of 1d linearized compressible Navier-Stokes system by one control force: Detailed spectral analysis of the adjoint operator

-\paragraph{\bf All eigenvalues are geometrically simple: proof of \Cref{Prop_spectral}--part (iii)} On contrary, let us assume that for any eigenvalue $\lambda$, there are two distinct eigenfunctions $\Phi_1:=(\xi_1,\eta_1)$ and $\Phi_2:=(\xi_2,\eta_2)$ of $A^*$.
+\paragraph{\bf All eigenvalues are geometrically simple: proof of \Cref{Prop_spectral}--point (iv)} On contrary, let us assume that for any eigenvalue $\lambda$, there are two distinct eigenfunctions $\Phi_1:=(\xi_1,\eta_1)$ and $\Phi_2:=(\xi_2,\eta_2)$ of $A^*$.
 We prove that $\Phi_1$ and $\Phi_2$ are linearly dependent.

 Let be $\theta_1, \theta_2\in\mathbb{C}\setminus\{0\}$ and consider the linear combination $\Phi:=\theta_1\Phi_1+\theta_2\Phi_2$.
 Then $\Phi:=(\xi,\eta)$ also satisfies the eigenvalue problem \eqref{eigenvalue_problem}.
 We now choose $\theta_1,\theta_2$ in such a way that $\xi(0)=0$ (one particular choice is $\theta_1=-\frac{\theta_2\xi_2(0)}{\xi_1(0)}$).
 Then, in the same spirit of \Cref{Prop_Approximate_Controllability}, we can conclude that $\Phi=0$.